-Like many athletes in British Columbia, Byron Green was recruited to wheelchair rugby by the sport’s creator, Duncan Campbell.
-Though he initially wasn’t interested in wheelchair sports, his passion for wheelchair rugby was sparked when he moved Vancouver to studying engineering at the University of British Columbia.
+Like many wheelchair rugby athletes in British Columbia, Byron Green was recruited by the sport’s creator, Duncan Campbell.
+Though he initially wasn’t interested in wheelchair sports, his passion for wheelchair rugby was sparked when he moved to Vancouver to studying engineering at the University of British Columbia.

 Green made the team in 2013 and has won silver at the 2014 World Wheelchair Rugby Championships and gold at the Toronto 2015 Parapan American Games.
-Already, he has earned a reputation as an intelligent, hard-working athlete who is the first to get to practice and the last to leave.
+He has earned a reputation as an intelligent, hard-working athlete who is the first to get to practice and the last to leave.

 Green works as a civil engineer and lives in Vancouver with his wife Alana and his cat Pekoe.
 He likes cooking, eating, finding new restaurants, reading, watching sports and taking photos of his cat.